If you’ve been an agent for more than a week, you know that real estate school left out some important lessons.

 Toward that end, I’ve written a letter that you can customize and use before the day is over…

-CLICK HERE to go to my shopping cart, where you’ll find the letter is FREE.
+So where you’ll find the letter is FREE.

 Get a good bio.

 Not a resume’ – but a bio that shows who you are and how you’re going to help your clients.
 If you can afford it, have it written professionally.
 If you can’t, study my agent bio page and read through all these Active Rain posts.

 Then write, refine, edit, and have someone proofread for you before you submit it anywhere.